vrai-group/storeplanner/README.md

 cd <your_workspace>/src/storeplanner/scripts/
 python2 map_details.py
 ```
+Required params for this script are the `store_name` and `map_name` that correspond to the folder names.

 This will enable the generation of shelves for the specified store and map together with the free spots to perform a planned itinerary.

 ### Navigation (Task 1)